stefanthoss/stefandroid-blog/_posts/2025-04-15-homelab-ampere-arm-server.md

 ## Conclusion

-While not cheap, this Arm server is very exciting and I am very happy with it.
+While not cheap, this Arm server is very exciting, and I am very happy with it.
 As of the writing of this article, the server has been running great without any issues for 3 months.
-I can throw anything at this machine, and it gets processed quickly (e.g. reprocessing an entire Immich library with 30,000 photos in one night).
-I am convinced that Arm servers are the future and hope that there are more accessible options than this Ampere system coming in the future.
+I can throw anything at this machine, and it gets processed quickly (e.g. reprocessing an entire Immich library with 30,000 photos in one night) with a moderate power draw.
+I am convinced that Arm servers are the future (especially in the home environment, see Apple or Nvidia's DGX Spark) and I hope that there are more accessible options than this Ampere system coming to the market.